Tanzu-Solutions-Engineering/tanzu-ese-poc-guides/tkgs.md

 ### Operating with the wcp privileged wcp-vmop-user-domain-cXXXX user

-In TKGs, you don't have permissions to e.g. power-on, power-off or even configure the SupervisorVMs or the TKC-VMs.
-Not even with the administrator@vsphere.local user can.
-Even though, there's a way to use the `wcp-vmop-user-domain` user in order to execute those tasks.
+In TKGs, you don't have permissions to e.g. configure, or even power-on, power-off the SupervisorVMs or the TKC-VMs.
+Not even the administrator@vsphere.local can.
+Even though, there's a way to use the `wcp-vmop-user-domain` user in order to execute those operations.

 1. Login into a SupervisorVM (see description above)
 2. execute the foloowing commands: